KayLemba/deficient_perfect_abundant/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🎯 Create own Enumerable<a name="about-project"></a>
+# <a name="about-project"></a>
-This is a ruby program that generates the list of all possible products of two factors that add up to 900900, sorted in ascending order by the first factor.
+This is a ruby program that allows allows a user to enter an integer and tells them if it is a deficient, perfect or abundant number.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>